History of Bruce Willis in Timeline

 2000: Republican National Convention Speaker

-In 2000, Bruce Willis was an invited speaker at the Republican National Convention, and supported George W. Bush that year.
+In 2000, Bruce Willis was an invited speaker at the Republican National Convention and supported George W. Bush that year.

-In 2002, Bruce Willis purchased 12,000 boxes of Girl Scout cookies, suggested by his daughter Tallulah, and distributed them to sailors aboard USS John F. Kennedy and other troops stationed throughout the Middle East.
+In 2002, Bruce Willis purchased 12,000 boxes of Girl Scout cookies, suggested by his daughter Tallulah, and donated them to sailors aboard USS John F. Kennedy and other troops stationed throughout the Middle East.

 2003: USO Tour in Iraq

-February 2006: Views on the Bush Administration
+February 2006: Remarks on the Bush Administration

 On August 17, 2006, Bruce Willis was named in a Los Angeles Times advertisement that condemned Hamas and Hezbollah and supported Israel in the 2006 Israel-Lebanon war.

-2006: Views on Intervention in Colombia
+2006: Advocating for Intervention in Colombia

 June 2007: Republican-Aligned Beliefs